Jobriath: Early life and career

-Born Bruce Wayne Campbell in King of Prussia, Pennsylvania, Jobriath showed early musical talent for playing the piano, and soon played organ in his local church.
+Born Bruce Wayne Campbell in Philadelphia, Pennsylvania, Jobriath showed early musical talent for playing the piano, and soon played organ in his local church.
 It was during this time his talents led him to being introduced to Eugene Ormandy as a child prodigy.
 While he was a high school student, he became further interested in classical music, and favored composers such as Sergei Prokofiev.
 He wrote the first two movements of his first symphony by his senior year in high school, but for reasons unknown chose not to complete it.

 After graduating from Upper Merion High School (in King of Prussia, Pennsylvania) in 1964, Jobriath took an interest in folk music, partly inspired by seeing Peter, Paul and Mary in concert several times.
 He briefly formed a folk group with the help of his music teacher who arranged for identical twins Marty and Grace to join him.
 As a trio they named themselves "The Last Three", and played several regional shows in the PA area before Marty and Grace departed for college.
 While Jobriath attended Temple University for one semester in the music program, he soon dropped out.
 He was drafted into the U.S. Army in the mid-1960s and went AWOL within months.
 Renaming himself Jobriath Salisbury, he relocated to Los Angeles.